 It should be sun on the day of our return.
 Therefore, we choose a day at the sea.
 We reserve Ystad for another trip.
 “The bridge” fascinates us too much.
 As landlubbers from southern Germany, we want to see them from the coast and at the same time enjoy the sea for a few hours.
 And so we drive past Malmö to the south and follow a tip from our guide to Southern Sweden, which is a detour Skanör and Falsterbo recommends.

-In one of the photos shown there we see brightly colored bathhouses that are lined up along the coast like a string of pearls.
+On one of the photos shown in it, we see colorful bathing houses that are lined up on the coast like a string of pearls.
 We want to look for them.
-From there, you should once again have a view of “the bridge” from a distance.
-The perfect combination for our departure from Scandinavia: the beach and the Øresund Bridge.
+From there you should have another look at "the bridge" from a distance.
+The perfect combination for our farewell to Scandinavia: the beach and the Øresund Bridge.
 Since we forget the Oresund Bridge prices.

 Village by the sea with a view over the Öresund Bridge to Copenhagen